Want to be as free as the open road when it comes to your data? Same.

 You stream music constantly.
 If you’re someone who automatically turns their phone on in the morning and streams Spotify or Pandora throughout the entire day, you’ll need unlimited data without interruptions.

 You generally use more than 6GB a month.
 The average person uses about 2GB of data a month per device.
-If you are anything but average and want to stream constantly (or want the idea of always being able to stream constantly) then unlimited might be for you.
+If you are anything but average and stay online all day, then unlimited might be for you.

 You travel and need constant access to your emails and websites.
 Tethering and hotspots galore.
 Never ask anyone what their WiFi password is again.
 Ever.